TheeBabyGoat/GTA5ModdingUtilsGUI/README.md

 Lets you browse and configure:

-Path to your gta5-modding-utils checkout (or use the bundled copy).
+Path to your gta5-modding-utils checkout.

 Input folder with .ymap.xml files.